 These funds will be held in the Judgment Fund but not earmarked for Camp Lejeune claims.
 The CBO defines this fund as “a permanent, indefinite appropriation that is available to pay monetary awards against the United States that are judicially or administratively ordered.”

 By the end of January, the JAG had not addressed the thousands of claims filed and was not ready to accept supporting documentation.
-Military veterans and congress members claim the JAG and the Department of Justice are dragging their feet, adding to the injured veterans’ suffering, and flying in the face of the intent of the Camp Lejeune Justice Act.
+Military veterans and congress members claim the JAG and the Department of Justice are dragging their feet, adding to the injured veterans’ suffering and flying in the face of the intent of the Camp Lejeune Justice Act.

 This brief summary only covers the litigation progress in 2023.
 If you are interested in prior litigation news, our associated law firm has prepared this recap that includes earlier Camp Lejeune lawsuit status updates.